 The day of my night out I took Jack to the dog park, the beach, went to the dog wash and did some chew toy shopping.
 I bought him all kinds of long lasting raw hides I was hoping would distract him while I was gone.
 I mentally began to prepare myself how incredibly hard it was going to be for me to be away from him but I also had to remind myself that I was going to have a great time and gosh darn I deserved it!

-The night ends up being a huge was a success!
-I had the time of life.
-However through out the evening I found myself anxiously making two countdowns; the first one with my friends until Puff Daddy hit the stage, and the second one in my head as I subtly counted down the hours until I was reunited with Jack once again the next morning.
+The night ended up being a huge was a success.
+I really did have the time of life.
+However throughout the evening I found myself anxiously making two countdowns; the first one with my friends until Puff Daddy hit the stage, and the second one in my head as I subtly counted down the hours until I was reunited with Jack once again the next morning.

-The next morning, before any of my other friends woke up, I left the hotel we stayed at bright and early at 7 am on a Saturday.
-I was not interested in sleeping in and enjoying a hotel buffet breakfast with my friends to round out the festivities- I wanted to get home to my dog.
-Safely, but quickly I drove myself home I could not wait to see Jack.
-I walked in to see he Jack barley touched his raw hyde which instantly made me wonder if he was too sad to chew on it.
-I don’t know what goes on in his head when I’m gone, but I’m constantly worried about him.
-The reason why I worry so much is because I know that I am Jack’s entire world.
-I have my friends, my entertainment, my life but for Jack — all he has is me.
+The next morning, before any of my other friends woke up, I left the hotel we stayed bright and early at 7 am on a Saturday.
+Who leaves a 5 star hotel that early and doesn’t take advantage of the complimentary buffet breakfast?
+This girl who’s missing her dog back hoe.
+I was not interested in sleeping in and enjoying a hotel amenities, I just wanted to get home to my dog.
+So I grabbed by luggage and hit the road back home.
+I could not wait to see Jack.
+When I finally made it home, I was so happy to see Jack.
+One thing I noticed that made me kind of sad was that he barley touched his raw hyde which got me wondering if he was too depressed that I was gone to chew on it.
+Jack can be an emotional eater sometimes.
+I don’t know what really goes on in his head when I’m gone, but I know I don’t like to be away from him.
+The reason why I worry is because I understand the reality that I am Jack’s entire world.
+At the end of the day as pet owners, we have our friends, our entertainment, our lives, but our pets — all they have is us.
 So I always make an effort to be extra considerate of that as a parent to him.